Skip to content

-Not every glitch means someone broke into your account.
-But if you notice more than one of these signs, it’s time to act.
+Not every glitch means someone broke in.
+If you notice more than one of these signs, act fast.

 #You’re Getting Logged Out Randomly

 Snapchat only allows one active session at a time.
-If someone else logs in with your credentials, you get kicked out.
-A single random logout might be a server hiccup.
-Repeated logouts when you haven’t changed devices?
-That’s suspicious.
+If someone else signs in with your credentials, you get kicked out.
+A single random logout might just be a server hiccup.
+Repeated logouts when you haven’t changed devices, though, are a clear suspicion.

 #Messages or Snaps You Didn’t Send